PID controller: Tuning software

 Most modern industrial facilities no longer tune loops using the manual calculation methods shown above.
 Instead, PID tuning and loop optimization software are used to ensure consistent results.
 These software packages gather data, develop process models, and suggest optimal tuning.
 Some software packages can even develop tuning by gathering data from reference changes.

 Mathematical PID loop tuning induces an impulse in the system and then uses the controlled system's frequency response to design the PID loop values.
-In loops with response times of several minutes, mathematical loop tuning is recommended, because trial and error can take days just to find a stable set of loop values.
+In loops with response times of several minutes, mathematical loop tuning is recommended because trial and error can take days just to find a stable set of loop values.
 Optimal values are harder to find.
 Some digital loop controllers offer a self-tuning feature in which very small setpoint changes are sent to the process, allowing the controller itself to calculate optimal tuning values.

 Another approach calculates initial values via the Ziegler–Nichols method, and uses a numerical optimization technique to find better PID coefficients.

 Other formulas are available to tune the loop according to different performance criteria.
 Many patented formulas are now embedded within PID tuning software and hardware modules.

 Advances in automated PID loop tuning software also deliver algorithms for tuning PID Loops in a dynamic or non-steady state (NSS) scenario.
-The software models the dynamics of a process through a disturbance, and calculate PID control parameters in response.
+The software models the dynamics of a process through a disturbance and calculates PID control parameters in response.

 Limitations

 While PID controllers are applicable to many control problems and often perform satisfactorily without any improvements or only coarse tuning, they can perform poorly in some applications and do not, in general, provide optimal control.
 The fundamental difficulty with PID control is that it is a feedback control system with constant parameters and no direct knowledge of the process, and thus, overall performance is reactive and a compromise.
 While PID control is the best controller for an observer that has no model of the process, better performance can be obtained by overtly modeling the actor of the process without resorting to an observer.

 PID controllers, when used alone, can give poor performance when the PID loop gains must be reduced so that the control system does not overshoot, oscillate or hunt about the control setpoint value.
-They also have difficulties in the presence of non-linearities, may trade-off regulation versus response time, do not react to changing process behavior (say, the process changes after it has warmed up), and have lag in responding to large disturbances.
+They also have difficulties in the presence of non-linearities, may trade off regulation versus response time, do not react to changing process behavior (say, the process changes after it has warmed up), and have lag in responding to large disturbances.

 The most significant improvement is to incorporate feed-forward control with knowledge about the system, and using the PID only to control error.
 Alternatively, PIDs can be modified in more minor ways, such as by changing the parameters (either gain scheduling in different use cases or adaptively modifying them based on performance), improving measurement (higher sampling rate, precision, and accuracy, and low-pass filtering if necessary), or cascading multiple PID controllers.